AI Summary

 Runway is a generative-media company whose web app and API generate and edit video, images and audio from a single creative AI platform.
 Its flagship models include Gen-4.5, Gen-4 and Gen-4 Turbo for video, Gen-4 for images, Act-Two for performance capture, plus third-party models (Veo 3.1, Seedance, Kling) surfaced inside the same workspace.
 The product targets individual creators, studios and agencies, with an enterprise tier and a developer API for embedding the models into other products.

-Runway monetizes through seat subscriptions that bundle a monthly credit allowance, with credits acting as the metered unit across every generation type.
-Four self-serve tiers (Free, Standard, Pro, Unlimited) sit alongside a sales-led Enterprise tier and a separate usage-based API priced in credits with spend-gated usage tiers.
+Runway monetizes through subscriptions that bundle a monthly credit allowance, with credits acting as the metered unit across every generation type.
+Four self-serve tiers (Free, Standard, Pro, Max) sit alongside a sales-led Enterprise tier and a separate usage-based API priced in credits with spend-gated usage tiers.
+As of the 2026-06-24 capture, the former “Unlimited” top tier has been replaced by “Max,” which keeps the $95/mo ($76 annual) price point but raises the bundled allowance to 9,500 credits/mo and adds one-month credit roll-over.
 Company financials (ARR, headcount, valuation) are left for wiki-research.

 For the most current information on Runway’s pricing and market position, visit Runway.